-My first mission was to go to Pendik station for the new high-speed train to Ankara.
+My first mission was to go to Pendik station in Istanbul.
 To get to the Asian side was quick and easy, but then the challenge started.
-It took a while before I found a local minibus heading to Pendik station.
-I still had 2 hours so I tought I had plenty of time.
+It took a while before I found a local minibus, but I still had 2 hours so I tought I had plenty of time.

 I was wrong.
 The traffic was crazy and we went through endless suburbs that did not seem to end.
 Only 10 minutes before departure I arrived at the station for the rather dull journey to Ankara.

 As I retreated to my seat the rest of the passengers were still debating in the corridors.
-Men and Women were divided in several female and male cabinets.
+Men and women were divided in several female and male cabinets.
 I am not sure if I was supposed to be alone, but nobody else joined me.
 Once the train left we were soon rolling through a rugged landscape with a wonderful sunset.

-I had a good sleep and woke up to a frozen land.
-It was already April, but winter had not yet finished in the Anatolia highlands.
-The scenery was stunning.
+The scenery along the Dogu express was stunning.
 Endless mountains and fields with streams running through.
 After every tunnel a new beautiful view emerged and I enjoyed every hour of the train journey.

 When I tried to find my way from the station to my hotel I was immediately adopted by a family whose daughter came back home from her studies in Erzurum.
 She insisted she would bring me personally to my hotel and even invited me to stay at her place.